inBeat/inbeat-website/content/top-influencers/tiktok/wellness/australia/_index.md

 ---
-title: Top 10 Wellness TikTok Influencers In Australia In 2023
+title: Top 10 Wellness TikTok Influencers In Australia In 2024
 description: >-
-  Find top wellness TikTok influencers in Australia in 2023.
+  Find top wellness TikTok influencers in Australia in 2024.
 Most popular hashtags: #wellness #selfcare #duet #australia.
 platform: TikTok
-hits: 13
+hits: 14
-text_top: Discover the most popular TikTok influencers on inBeat.
+text_top: Discover the best TikTok influencers on inBeat.
-text_bottom: Our database aggregates 13 TikTok influencers like this in Australia for you to pitch.
+text_bottom: Our database holds 14 TikTok influencers like this in Australia for you to pitch.
 profiles:
   - username: "jennityler"
     fullname: >-